 External Points of Sale

-One of the most dominant AI use cases in the eCommerce industry is extending the convenience of online shopping from the website to popular messaging apps.
+One of the most dominant conversational AI use cases in eCommerce is extending the convenience of online shopping from the website to popular messaging apps.
 Each chatbot can be designed to be a Point of Sale (PoS) in itself where consumers can complete the entire customer journey by having the ability to checkout without ever leaving the Messenger or any other chatbot window.

 The value of this is especially evident in relatively low-cost and low-risk product categories such as pantry, take-out, groceries, clothing, etc. where the average cart value is low and thus consumers feel more comfortable in making purchases through chatbots.
 Chatbots can also be used for upselling and cross-selling as they can recommend products in a conversational manner with a brief explanation too.